Manasajagannadan/Object_Detection-Tensorflow_and_Kearas/README.md

 # Object_Detection-Tensorflow_and_Kearas
-Working with real time object detection using Tesorflow and keras using Convolution Nueral Networks If any one working on YOLO try the yolo_opecv-neural networks.py applied deep learning model.
+# Working with real time object detection using Tesorflow and keras
+If any one working on YOLO try the yolo_opecv-neural networks.py applied deep learning model.